19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 12.—(1) Subject to sub-paragraph (2), where a registered person satisfies the Comptroller that he is not liable to be registered, the Comptroller shall, if that person so requests, cancel his registration with effect from the day on which the request is made or from such later date as may be agreed between the Comptroller and him.

-(2) The Comptroller may refuse to cancel the registration of any person registered under paragraph 8 where the Comptroller is not satisfied that that person has ceased to make taxable supplies and if he thinks it necessary for the protection of the revenue.
+(2) The Comptroller may refuse to cancel the registration of any person registered under _8 of the First Schedule where the Comptroller is not satisfied that that person has ceased to make taxable supplies and if he thinks it necessary for the protection of the revenue.

 13.—(1) Where the Comptroller is satisfied that a registered person has ceased to be registrable, the Comptroller may cancel his registration with effect from the day on which he so ceased or from such later date as may be agreed between the Comptroller and him.

-(2) In this paragraph and paragraph 14, “registrable” means liable or eligible to be registered under paragraph 8(1).
+(2) In this paragraph and paragraph 14, “registrable” means liable or eligible to be registered under paragraph 8.

 14\.
 Where the Comptroller is satisfied that on the day on which a registered person was registered he was not registrable, the Comptroller may cancel his registration with effect from that day.